 Request credit line increases on your existing accounts – this will improve your credit-to-debt ratio and thus your overall credit score.

 What is a good credit rating for a business?

 Credit scoring for businesses is a bit different (and more complicated) than scoring for consumers.
-Personal FICO scores range from 300 to 850 while business credit scores generally range from zero to 100.
-There are three primary business credit score bureaus – Dun & Bradstreet, Equifax and Experian – and they all structure their ratings differently.
-Here’s a quick summary for you:
+Personal FICO scores range from 300 to 850 while business credit scores use different scales.
+There are three primary business credit score bureaus and they all structure their ratings differently.

 Dun & Bradstreet offers three scores in its credit report: